-Tajikistan expert Marat Mamadshoev explains why there is an effective media blackout on COVID-19 reporting.
-The Central Asian country has for years been at the bottom of press freedom indexes.
+Journalist and Tajikistan expert Marat Mamadshoev explains why there is an effective media blackout on COVID19 reporting in the country.
+The Central Asian nation has for years been at the bottom of press freedom indexes.

 People are using protection against COVID-19 - but when the pandemic broke out, a media blackout kept Tajiks uninformed

 DW: How would you rate the state of press freedom in Tajikistan?

 Marat Mamadshoev: In short, it's bad.
 And it's getting even worse.
 The media is under government control in every possible way.
 Content on electronic media such as television and radio stations is especially tightly controlled.
 Most of the media are owned by the government anyway.

 Independent television and radio stations are forced to tighten their grip on self-censorship for fear of losing their license.
 So they mainly produce entertainment.
 But it is obvious that the prosecution of these media organizations for criticism also plays a role.

 In freedom of speech ratings from around the globe, various reputable international organizations have put Tajikistan at the very end in recent years.
 And now, several dozen Tajik journalists, who worked in these publications, have in the meantime received asylum in Europe — including in Germany.